tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 Because `name` is the same on both, we can use `addAttributeMappingsFromArray:` to add it without any mapping.

-Any fields in the JSON object which are not added to the mappings will be ignored.
+Any fields in the JSON object which are not added to the mappings by one of these methods will be ignored.

 #### Post

     RKObjectMapping *postRequestMapping = [RKObjectMapping requestMapping];
     [postRequestMapping addAttributeMappingsFromArray:@[@"text"]];

 This code will set up how a post object will be formatted when it is send as a POST *request*.
-Essentially, only the `text` attribute is sent.
+Only the `text` attribute is sent.

     RKEntityMapping *postsResponseMapping = [RKEntityMapping
       mappingForEntityForName:@"Post"